entttom/chattlin/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**

-Describe whether you are using Maas Cloud (app.maas.work) or a self hosted installation of Maas.
-If you are using a self hosted installation of Maas describe the type of deployment (Docker/Linux VM installation/Heroku)
+Describe whether you are using Chattlin Cloud (app.chattlin.com) or a self hosted installation of Chattlin.
+If you are using a self hosted installation of Chattlin describe the type of deployment (Docker/Linux VM installation/Heroku)

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]